 ARTIFICIAL INTELLIGENCE

-We focus on solving AI’s most challenging issues, from building systems that automatically adapt to novel situations to creating AI that explains its own reasoning.
+Solving AI’s most challenging issues by building systems that automatically adapt to novel situations and explain their own reasoning

 Our advances in AI are improving medical training and care, helping save endangered species, and protecting our country.
 As leaders in the field of explainability, we are answering the global call to make AI systems trustworthy and accountable.

-At Charles River, we believe AI systems are intended to serve people: to amplify their capabilities, protect their interests and well-being, and support—not replace—their decision making.
+At Charles River Analytics, we believe AI systems are intended to serve people: to amplify their capabilities, protect their interests and well-being, and support—not replace—their decision-making.
 To achieve these goals and maximize the potential benefits of AI, we focus on creating AI-human collaborative systems.

 A Leading Laboratory